Guest Post By Jean Sibley

 I didn’t yet have a new place to live.
 As I packed everything in bins and boxes to load into a storage locker, I told myself I could figure it out later.
 My former partner shook his head as I left for the airport, stunned that I would take off before I finished packing up my share of stuff.
 No problem, I told him, I hired a friend to finish the job.
 There was a plane to catch!

 Central Park was gorgeous in the sunlight.
 I loved walking under the magnificent trees.
-It didn’t matter to me how huge the park was, where I was headed, or how long I would be walking.
-Afterward, I stopped at the lake to appreciate the sight of finely-crafted miniature boats sailing across its sparkling surface.
-I couldn’t wipe the smile off my face – I am here and celebrating life!
+I didn’t care how huge the park was, where I was headed, or how long I would be walking.
+I stopped at the lake to appreciate the sight of finely-crafted miniature boats sailing across its sparkling surface.
+I couldn’t wipe the smile off my face - I am here and celebrating life!